-Dreams at the Edge of Waking: Flashes, Voices, and Images in the Border Zone
+Dreams at the edge of waking: flashes, voices, and images in the border zone

 “At the border of sleep and waking, you enter a rare space — a no-man’s-land where the psyche has its finest voice.”

 Dreams at the edge of sleep and waking are a particular state in which the psyche works in a noticeably different register.
 You fall asleep — and suddenly see a flash of an image, hear someone’s call, feel a jolt in the body.
-Or you wake — and in the first seconds bright pictures still float against the room.
+Or you wake — and in the first seconds bright pictures still float against the backdrop of the room.
 These are not “full-fledged” dreams, but they are part of your night experience too.
-In this border zone your psyche is especially sensitive: the control of awareness has weakened, and the unconscious has not yet fully gathered into a plot.
+In this border zone your psyche is especially sensitive: the control of awareness has weakened, and the unconscious has not yet fully gathered into a storyline.

-If the image is warm — it’s worth respecting it without trying to “explain” it immediately; its work is often precisely to tune you before sleep into a certain state.
-If the image is anxious — this is not necessarily a warning; more often it is a release of daytime tension; it’s worth noticing what disturbed you by day.
-If the flashes repeat in a series — your falling asleep is going through a rather dense inner stream; it’s worth slowing down before sleep: warm light, a book, silence, not screens.
-If the picture in the moment seemed significant — write it down in one line at once, without putting it off; such flashes dissolve in the morning light faster than any other dreams.
+If the flashes repeat in a series, your falling asleep is going through a rather dense inner stream.
+Slow down before sleep: warm light, a book, silence, not screens.
+If a picture in the moment seemed significant, write it down in one line at once, without putting it off.
+Such flashes dissolve in the morning light faster than any other dreams.
 Sometimes one of these flashes is the dream of struggling with balance, falling.

 Ask yourself: “What in my daytime state today was reflected in this flash — and what does it ask of me this evening: peace, attention, a simple acknowledgment that this material exists in my life?”